empyreanx/gdnet/README.md

 ## About

-[ENet](http://enet.bespin.org/) is a library that provides a number of features on top of UDP such as, connection handling, sequencing, reliability, channels, packet fragmentation and reassembly.
+[ENet](http://enet.bespin.org/) is a library that provides a number of features on top of UDP such as, connection handling, sequencing, reliability, channels, bandwidth throttling, packet fragmentation and reassembly.
+GDNet provides a (mostly) thin wrapper around ENet.

 ## Installation